ajaymohandas89/vault-plugin-secrets-minio/README.md

 ### Roles

-Before you can issue keys, you must define a role.
+You'll need to create a role before requesting any credentials.
 A role defines the policy which will be applied to the newly created user.

     Static Credential Role